Festive Buttery Shortbread Treats

 These cookies have become my holiday signature!
 They look fancy enough for gifts but they're easy enough to make in big batches.
 Whenever I bring them to parties, everyone wants my recipe.
 They're truly a bit of holiday wonder in every bite!

 A stack of sugar-dusted cookies with cranberries and orange zest, resting on a white plate, with fresh oranges and cranberries in the background.
-Save it

 A stack of sugar-dusted cookies with cranberries and orange zest, resting on a white plate, with fresh oranges and cranberries in the background. | iamcooker.com